xpack-dev-tools/arm-none-eabi-gcc-xpack/README-BUILD.md

 By default, the build steps use a single job at a time, but for recent CPUs with multiple cores it is possible to run multiple jobs in parallel.

 The setting applies to all steps.

-Warning: Parallel builds require large system resources and occasionally may crash the build.
+Warning: Parallel builds require significant system resources and occasionally may crash the build.

 ### Interrupted builds